vicident/optimize-net/README.md

 ## Counting the amount of saved memory

 We can also provide a function to compute the amount of memory used by the network in bytes, which allows us to check the amount of saved memory.
-It currently counts only the `output` fields of each module, and not it's internal buffers.
+To count the only the memory used by the `output` state variables of each module, pass the option `{countBuffers=false}`.

 Here is an example